Empirical evaluation of normalizing flows in Markov Chain Monte Carlo: Additional results

 The main difference regarding autoregressive NFs is the good performance of C-LR-NSF, which ranks second best among all NFs.
 LRS transformers have more parameters than affine maps in NICE and \realnvp, yet fewer than RQS and NAF transformers.
 This suggests that the LRS capacity is most beneficial for short runs of Jump MCMC.
 We also find residual NFs to perform worse on short runs, suggesting that their applicability is somewhat limited.

 We compare NFs for short \neutramcmc runs in Table~\ref{tab:nf-per-family-neutra-stb}.
 The radial flow shows the most striking change in performance.
 Whereas it decisively ranked best on long NFMC runs (c.f.\ Table~\ref{tab:nf-per-family-neutra}), it is among the worst here and clearly the worst choice for Gaussian and synthetic non-Gaussian targets.
 When considering the entire benchmark, all coupling NFs rank better than in long runs.
 Their relative ranks remain similar on Gaussian and synthetic non-Gaussian targets but mostly change on multimodal and real-world targets.
 It is difficult to draw conclusions for the latter two families due to the high uncertainty.
 We find that C-\nafdense and C-\nafboth attain $\overline{r} < 0$ on all families, which contributes to them ranking well on the entire benchmark.
 The overall ranks of IA methods are largely the same as in long runs, except for worse rankings attained by IA-\nafdense and IA-\nafboth.
 Both residual architectures rank worse than in long runs.
+We also note that the performance of CNF models and contractive residual NFs aligns with previous long-run experiments: contractive residual NFs perform well on Jump MCMC and NeuTra MCMC in both long and short runs, while CNF again performs well on Jump MCMC and again not as well in NeuTra MCMC.